This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Want to make a cafe latte or tea latte at home?
-Guess what: there’s no need for a fancy espresso machine with a milk steamer!
-(Though it does come in handy.)
-You can become a barista extraordinaire in the comfort of your own home.
-All you need is a little tutorial on how to froth milk and one of three tools.
-One of them you probably already have on hand!
-This skill will revolutionize your home coffee and tea experience: you can make drinks like the latte, cappuccino, macchiato, and more.
+I’ve learned that there’s no need for a fancy espresso machine with a milk steamer: you can become a barista in the comfort of your own home.

-The results of our research are in.
-As much as we hate to say it, but a milk frother is worth the purchase!
-Typically we avoid single-use tools, but at $10, it’s a pretty mighty machine.
-A milk frother is the best way to get the perfect frothy foam for a latte.
-Trust us: we avoided it and used our French press for a few months before we decided to try out the frother.
+The results of my research are in: a milk frother is worth the purchase!
+I’ve found that a milk frother is the best way to get frothy foam for a latte.
+For months I avoided it and used a French press before I decided to bite the bullet and try a frother.

-After testing it out, we were quite impressed.
-It’s fastest, it’s easiest, and it makes the most frothy foam bubbles.
-You can also use less milk than the other methods, and the temperature is not as touchy.
-You can froth non-dairy milk easily, and even cold milk (that’s impossible using the other methods).
+After testing it out, I was impressed!
+It’s fast, easy, and makes incredibly frothy foam bubbles.
+You can get away with using less milk than with other methods, it froths non-dairy milk easily, and it even froths cold milk (which is nearly impossible using other methods).

 Best milk frother

 Do not skip this section!
-This info is important for getting the best foam on your latte.
-There are a few things to know before you start.
+There are a few things to know before you start frothing:

-• **Most importantly: use fresh milk!
+• Important: use fresh milk!
 Fresh milk is key to getting the best foam.
-If your milk has been in the fridge for a few weeks, it might not foam!
-(Trust us, we had this issue.)
+If your milk has been in the fridge for a few weeks, it might not foam.
+(Trust me, I’ve had this issue.)
 The best way to ensure good foam is milk that’s as fresh as possible.

 • Whole milk works best, because it has the highest milkfat.
 2% also works.
 You can also use non-dairy milk like oat milk, but it’s the hardest to froth because it has less fat.

 • Heat the milk to scalding first.
 No matter your method, heating the milk makes for the best results.
-Place the milk in a saucepan and heat it to scalding or 150 degrees Fahrenheit (measure using a food thermometer).
+Place the milk in a saucepan and heat it to scalding or 150°F (measure using a food thermometer).
 This is hot to the touch, but not simmering.

 • Customize the foam bubbles to your drink.
 For a latte you’ll want smaller bubbles and thicker milk.
 For a cappuccino or macchiato you want larger bubbles; this will take slightly longer for froth.